What You Need to Know

 Departments and/or Colleges may also require additional syllabus content.
 Instructors should check with their departments for this information.

-DSI CLEAR maintains a syllabus template that is updated every semester.
-The template is in a Microsoft Word format and includes all the required syllabi elements, as well as suggested elements for clearly communicating course expectations to students.
-These template can easily be modified based on course modality and instructor preference.
-Instructors are encouraged to download the DSI CLEAR Syllabus Template (MS Word) and adapt it to their needs.
+DSI CLEAR maintains the UNT Syllabus Template that is updated every semester.
+The template is in a Microsoft Word format and includes all the required syllabi elements as well as suggested elements for clearly communicating course expectations to students.
+This template can be easily modified based on course modality and instructor preference.
+Instructors are encouraged to download the UNT Syllabus Template (MS Word) and adapt it to their needs.

 DSI CLEAR also has a syllabus writing checklist that instructors can use to revise existing syllabi.

 Additional Syllabi Resources